NithinKuruba/areaservice/README.md

 ### Unit Tests

+Unit tests can be run locally and also being run using git actions when new code is pushed to dev branch

 #### UI

 - Navigate to folder `./ui`
-- Run the command `npm run test` to run the unit tests
+- Run the command `npm run test:coverage` to run the unit tests and generate coverage report

 #### API